Skip to main content

 Abstract

-LiveRamp's Identity Resolution application in Snowflake allows for the translation of various identifiers to RampIDs.
+LiveRamp's Identity Resolution capability in Snowflake allows for the translation of various identifiers to RampIDs.
 This allows you to resolve personally-identifiable information (PII) or device identifiers to a persistent pseudonymous identifier for persons and households.
 You can also input an individual-based RampID and get back any household-based RampID that might be associated with that individual.

-LiveRamp's Identity Resolution application in Snowflake allows for the translation of various identifiers to RampIDs.
+LiveRamp's Identity Resolution capability in Snowflake allows for the translation of various identifiers to RampIDs.
 This allows you to resolve personally-identifiable information (PII) or device identifiers to a persistent pseudonymous identifier for persons and households.
 You can also input an individual-based RampID and get back any household-based RampID that might be associated with that individual.

 Note